SegundoRP/event_planner/README.md

 ## Usage

 ### Creating Events
-Users can create events through the web interface.
+Users can create, edit and destroy events through the web interface.
 Events must include a title, description, category, start and end time, and location (optional, if weather info is required).

 ### Event Participation
 - The organizer can invite participants when creating the event.